 All approved plans and specifications must be kept on site with the building consent.
 Our building officers need access to the site and plans and specifications before they can carry out an inspection.

-The building officer will assess if the construction is in accordance with the building consent and will advise you of any issues.
-This may be in the form of a site instruction notice and in serious cases the inspector may issue a notice to fix.
+Once you've provided the building officer with a physical copy of the consented plans, they will assess if the construction is in accordance with the building consent and will advise you of any issues.
+This may be in the form of a site instruction notice.
+In serious cases, the inspector may issue a notice to fix.
 In some instances, work may be allowed to continue even though the building officer has identified issues (such as not all work completed).
 This will be clearly articulated in the inspection report.

 A copy of the inspection report, which records the inspection findings, will be provided to the applicant.